 License information was derived automatically

-This scatter chart displays proportion of seats held by women in national parliaments (%) against military expenditure (% of GDP) and is filtered where the country is Burkina Faso.
+This scatter chart displays military expenditure (% of GDP) against proportion of seats held by women in national parliaments (%) in Hungary.
+The data is filtered where the date is 2021.
 The data is about countries per year.

 License information was derived automatically